 The Block 55 East water supply analysis identifies an upgrade to the existing 300 mm diameter watermain from the elevated tank to Hedgerow Lane to support future growth.
-The Subject Lands are proposed to connect to this watermain along Regional Road 27 and Kirby Road, which conforms to the approved Kleinburg-Nashville Servicing Strategy Master Plan Class EA ('KNSS EA') and the Block 55 East Water Supply Analysis.
-The Owner shall ensure that the proposed building elevations correspond with the appropriate Pressure District ('PD') elevations to ensure water pressures consistent to the City's Design Criteria.
+The Subject Lands are proposed to connect to this watermain along Regional Road 27 and Kirby Road, which conforms to the approved Kleinburg-Nashville Servicing Strategy Master Plan Class EA ('KNSS EA') the Block 55 East Water Supply Analysis.
 The DE Department is satisfied that the Development Concept can be adequately supplied with water service subject to watermain upgrades to be identified and detailed at the Draft Plan of Subdivision stage.
+The Owner shall ensure that the proposed building elevations correspond with the appropriate Pressure District elevations where the Subject Lands are situated in to ensure water pressures consistent to the City's Design Criteria.

-The Owner is required to pay their proportional financial contribution of the Regional Road 27 watermain works within any future servicing or development agreements, as the Subject Lands are adjacent to the Kirby 27 Development Lands (File OP.17.007) which have been identified as benefitting lands external to the Kleinburg North Spine Services Agreement that are tributary to the improvements.
+The Owner is required to pay their proportional financial contribution of the Regional Road 27 watermain works within any future servicing or development agreements, as the Subject Lands have been identified as benefitting lands external to the Kleinburg North Spine Services Agreement that are tributary to the improvements.
 An evaluation of the water servicing modelling and calculations will also be conducted when the detailed drawings, including information on the diameter and details of the local watermains, are submitted for the City's review.
 Conditions regarding cost sharing will be included in the Subdivision Agreement through the future Draft Plan of Subdivision application(s).